0

 How to get rid of staghorn algae

-Staghorn algae appear as thick grey hairs on the edges of leaf margins.
-They can be hard to remove by hand.
-They differ from BBA (Black brush algae) in that BBA has a finer texture and usually darker color.
+Staghorn algae appear as thick grey hairs on the edges of leaves.
+They can be difficult to remove by hand.
+They differ from BBA (black brush algae) in that BBA has a finer texture and is usually darker in colour.

 Staghorn on crypt flamingo